emacsorphanage/quickrun/README.md

 **quickrun.el** is emacs version of [quickrun.vim](https://github.com/thinca/vim-quickrun).

-quickrun is a extension to execute editing buffer. quickrun is similar to executable-interpret, but quickrun provides more convenient commands. quickrun execute not only script languages(Perl, Ruby, Python etc), but also compiling languages(C, C++, Go, Java etc).
+`quickrun.el` is a extension to execute editing buffer.
+`quickrun.el` is similar to executable-interpret, but `quickrun.el` provides more convenient commands. `quickrun.el` execute not only script languages(Perl, Ruby, Python etc), but also compiling languages(C, C++, Go, Java etc).